 Day 2 morning | Villa Grimaldi

 Treat yo’ self to a sleep in today, you’ll need it for the journey out to Villa Grimaldi.
-In the Pinochet Dictatorship this was a place of imprisonment, torture, and death.
+In the Pinochet Dictatorship, this was a place of imprisonment, torture, and death.
 However today the site has been reclaimed as a memorial.
 It’s a little dark and gloomy, however an interesting visit from a historical perspective and a reminder that these atrocities should never happen again.
+This is definitely one of the main Santiago Chile points of interest

 QUICK FACTS: COST: Free | TIME NEEDED: 1+ hours | VERDICT: A must-do for history buffs